clarkehardy/NeutrinoPlots/README.md

 ```bash
 pip install -e .
 ```
 During this step the dependencies listed in [requirements.txt](requirements.txt) will be automatically installed.
-For this reason it is recommended to install the package in a virtual p ython environment using `venv`, `virtualenv`, or `conda`.
+For this reason it is recommended to install the package in a virtual python environment using `venv`, `virtualenv`, or `conda`.
 To uninstall, run:
 ```bash
 pip uninstall neutrinoplots
 ```